 It is also important militarily, being home to the newly established 71st Group Army.

-When Xi directed a bold reorganization of the military in April, he slashed five of the 18 army corps of the People's Liberation Army (PLA).
-The remaining 13 were assigned new numbers, beginning at 71 and ending at 83.
+When Xi directed a bold reorganization of the military in April, he slashed five of the People's Liberation Army (PLA)'s 18 army corps.
+The remaining 13 corps were assigned new numbers, beginning at 71 and ending at 83.
 The first of those was given to the troops in Xuzhou.

 The Xuzhou army corps, was part of the former broader Nanjing Military Region, responsible for overseeing a Taiwan contingency, and therefore known to host some of China's most elite units.